-2.2 Truancy/Chronic Absenteeism
+2.2 Attendance Expectations

-It is imperative that students be present at school for the entire school day for the maximum amount of learning to take place.
-Student absences, tardies, and early pick-ups create an environment in which the student is not receiving the full benefit of their public education experience.
-It is federal law and a parent's/guardian's responsibility to make certain that students are in school on all scheduled school days for all of the scheduled minutes.
+It is imperative that students are present at school for the entire school day for the maximum amount of Revised April 2025 learning to take place.
+Student absences, tardies, and early pick-ups create an environment in which a student does not receive the full benefit of their public education experience.
+It is state law and a parent's/guardian's responsibility to make certain that students are in school on all scheduled school days for all of the scheduled minutes.
 Research shows that both excused and unexcused absences can negatively impact a child's potential success in school and ability to master grade level concepts.